 In September 2011, the FASB issued amended guidance for goodwill impairment testing.
 The amended guidance allows an entity to assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If an entity determines it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, then performing the two-step impairment test would be unnecessary.
-If an entity concludes otherwise, the entity would be required to complete the two-step impairment test by calculating the fair value of the reporting unit and then comparing the fair value with the carrying amount of the reporting unit.
+If an entity concludes otherwise, the entity would be required to complete the two-step impairment test by calculating the fair value of the reporting unit.
 The Company is required to adopt this amended guidance for its annual and interim periods beginning March 1, 2012.
 The adoption of this amended guidance on March 1, 2012, did not have a material impact on the Company's consolidated financial statements.